malan88/reviews/journal.md

 If there are some I am missing it is because I have watched so many in the last two to three weeks.
-I took a trip to Sound Exchange and purchased four or five films, including two Criterions: Gus Van Sant’s My Own Private Idaho and Stanley Kubrick’s Spartacus.
-(I also purchased Patton and Das Boot.)
-I am also sitting on two recent Amazonian purchases: Andrei Tarkovsky’s Stalker and Akira Kurosawa’s Ran.
+I took a trip to Sound Exchange and purchased four or five films, including two Criterions: Gus Van Sant’s _My Own Private Idaho_ and Stanley Kubrick’s _Spartacus_.
+(I also purchased _Patton and _Das Boot_.)
+I am also sitting on two recent Amazonian purchases: Andrei Tarkovsky’s _Stalker_ and Akira Kurosawa’s _Ran_.
 I will be watching these in the next few days.
-I just ordered (as of this morning) two Jean Cocteau films: Beauty and the Beast and Orpheus.
+I just ordered (as of this morning) two Jean Cocteau films: _Beauty and the Beast_ and _Orpheus_.

-I have been watching a fifteen part documentary on Hulu called Mark Cousins’ The Story of Film: An Odyssey.
+I have been watching a fifteen part documentary on Hulu called Mark Cousins’ _The Story of Film: An Odyssey_.
 It is quite good, though Cousins’ voice can grate with its melodramatic cadence.
 Regardless, I have learned quite a bit about the history of film already (I am in episode six).
-From it I have become interested again in French Cinema, which is why I ordered the two Jean Cocteau films and I am itching to order Michael Carné’s Les Enfants du Paradis.
+From it I have become interested again in French Cinema, which is why I ordered the two Jean Cocteau films and I am itching to order Michael Carné’s _Les Enfants du Paradis_.

-Most ironically, I still have yet to purchase Breathless or Battle of Algiers.
+Most ironically, I still have yet to purchase _Breathless_ or _Battle of Algiers_.
 I will, though, eventually.

 Regardless, this git repo will serve to be a collection of reviews I will begin writing now as I watch these films.
-Tonight I will be watching Tarkovsky’s Stalker.
+Tonight I will be watching Tarkovsky’s _Stalker_.
 I am rather excited about it after watching a filmmaker talk about it on the criterioncollection Youtube channel.

+---

 Sun Oct 28 08:49:18 EDT 2018
 ----------------------------